Privacy and AI Policies

 • The content of your message

-The Firm may also collect basic technical information automatically when you visit the site, such as your browser type, device type, and general geographic location, through standard website analytics tools (such as those provided by Squarespace).
+The Practice may also collect basic technical information automatically when you visit the site, such as your browser type, device type, and general geographic location, through standard website analytics tools (such as those provided by Squarespace).
 This information is collected in aggregate and is not used to identify you personally.

-3. How the Firm Uses Your Information
+3. How the Practice Uses Your Information

 • Respond to your inquiry